 7. A Spot-On Value Proposition and Product Quality

 As follows from the above, when the teams direct their attention to addressing a specific user problem, the MVP takes the shape that people expect.
-The users' pain points are in focus, so even a simple yet high-quality product that manages to solve a key problem gets the awaited appreciation.
+The users' pain points are in focus, so even a simple yet high-quality product that manages to solve a key problem gets the awaited appreciation, resulting in MVP success.